-Aneurin Bevan, Cardiff and Vale and Cwm Taf Morgannwg University Health Boards are involved in this programme.
-The three health boards have agreed to work together to increase cataracts services and hence reduce waiting times for their patients.
+Aneurin Bevan, Cardiff and Vale and Cwm Taf Morgannwg University Health Boards and Powys Teaching health Board are involved in this programme.
+The health boards have agreed to work together to increase cataracts services and hence reduce waiting times for their patients.